researchart/all/ListOfArtifacts.md

 # List of known artifact types

 <img src="img/list.jpg" width=400 align=right>

+For a discussion on why we might want to divide our work in to the following areas, see the [SE research reuse manifesto](SEresearchReuseManifesto.md).

+**IMPORTANT NOTE:** This list is not exhaustive.
+In fact, we store it here on Github so that the broader community can refine this document.
+So if your artifact is not included in the above, then write an issue in this repo to propose a new artifact type:

+## About Artifacts

 Note that some artifacts are executable (e.g. scripts) and some are not (e.g. tutorials).
-For a discussion on why we might want to divide our work in to the following areas, see the [SE research reuse manifesto](SEresearchReuseManifesto.md).

 The following list is sorted by artifact size, from  _smaller_ to _bigger_.
+About two-thirds the way through the list we arrive at  "_the actual text   of an author's paper_" so:

++ All the itemes _before_ that point are generally _smaller_ in size than a standard research paper (i.e. 10pt, two column, 10 pages).
-Note also that research artifacts can be _smaller_ than a research paper (i.e. one paper can contain many artifacts) or _bigger_ (e.g. a paper might use some scripts or data)
++ All the items _after_ that point are _bigger_ than a research (e.g. a paper might use some scripts or data)

+## Justifying a new artifact

+An author of an artifact has to offer some _commentary_ on why  a particular artifact is _worthy_ of consideration.
+We recommend a short (say, one page) commentary explaining why anyone else should care about the artifact.
+That commentary should include

++ Synopsis, authors' contact details.
++ Optinally, consider applying the standard “Design Patterns” Coplien template to explain the artifact (name, context,  forces, solution, resulting context, rationale; for examples, see https://goo.gl/WJFmX1)
++ For large  artifacts, add the download site.
++ For smaller paper-based artifacts, attached the artifact itself to the end of the justification.

-Note that the shorter the artifact, the great the onus on the author for demonstrating that the artifact is worthy.
-For example for _ant-patterns_, there needs to be some support text and/or results arguing that it is an anti-pattern actually seen in practice and that the anti-pattern is a significant problem.
+Note that the _shorter_ the artifact, the great the onus on the author for demonstrating that the artifact is worthy.

++ For example for _ant-patterns_, there needs to be some support text and/or results arguing that it is an anti-pattern actually seen in practice and that the anti-pattern is a significant problem.

-If your artifact is not included in the above, then write an issue in this repo to propose a new artifact type.
+## List of artifacts

 1. _Motivational statements_   or reports or challenge statements or lists of open issues that prompt an analysis;
 1. _Hypotheses_,  about expected effects in some area;